GSto/digital-garden/notes/css animation.md

 - Instead of animating position, use `transform: translate()`
 - Instead of animation z-index or visibility, use `opacity`

+`will-change`: a property that lets the browser know a property will animate, which can help.
+(It may kick it over to the GPU).
+Mostly for Chrome, Edge ignores this.
+`.animated-thing { will-change: transform; }`

+Don't animate elements that aren't visible.

 ## Animation Resources

 - [List of Animatable CSS Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animated_properties)